aws/aws-cdk/packages/@aws-cdk/aws-lambda-nodejs/README.md

 });
 ```

-Use the `buildArgs` prop to pass build arguments when building the bundling image:
+Use the `buildArgs` under `bundling` prop to pass build arguments when building the bundling image:

 ```ts
 new lambda.NodejsFunction(this, 'my-handler', {